 Moving on, keep in mind that QD-OLED panels have a triangular RGB subpixel layout, which causes minor fringing on tiny text and fine details.
 It’s not noticeable in games and videos, and most people won’t be bothered by it at all.

-LG’s W-OLED panels also have a different layout (WRGB) from the common RGB stripe layout, so they have a similar issue too.
+LG’s W-OLED panels also have a different layout (RWBG) from the common RGB stripe layout, so they have a similar issue too.

 Next, you should keep in mind that all OLED displays have a risk of permanent image burn-in and temporary image retention when displaying an image with bright static elements for too long.